camdengrieh/scaffold-dot/README.md

 yarn chain
 ```

-This command starts a local Ethereum network that runs on your local machine and can be used for testing and development.
+This command starts a local Hardhat network that runs on your local machine and can be used for testing and development.
 Learn how to [customize your network configuration](https://docs.scaffoldeth.io/quick-start/environment#1-initialize-a-local-blockchain).

 3. On a second terminal, deploy the test contract: